apache/pulsar-site/docs/concepts-broker-load-balancing-benefits.md

 It efficiently distributes the load to maximize broker resources since it allows you to:

-- Reduce idle brokers and save cluster resources
+- Reduce idle brokers and save cluster resources.

 - Distribute data loads evenly and efficiently.